already5chosen/dfs-sort/readme.txt

 Very short sections are sorted by straight insertion sort.
 The data is preprocessed during copy to temporary buffers - converted to lower case in chunks of 4 characters.
 Comparison function: N/A. The sorting is based on counting rather than comparison.
-This function is not yet optimized for maximal possible performance.
-In particular, it does many copy operations that could be avoided with slightly more complex housekeeping.

 Speed on my test case (~10M words taken from classic English-language novels):